JuliaImages/Images.jl/README.md

 We are a welcoming and supportive community made up of volunteer developers.
 All participants are expected to abide by the [Julia Community Standards](https://julialang.org/community/standards/).

+## Compatibility

+Images v0.23.z is the last minor version that is compatible to Julia < v1.3.
+It will still be under maintenance, but only with minimal efforts.
+No forward compatibility guarantee will be made, which means that you might see APIs and behaviors of Images v0.23 are quite different from that of the latest Images version.
+For new Julia users, we recommend you to use the latest stable Julia version even if it is not long-term-support(LTS) version.

 ## Credits

 Elements of this package descend from "image.jl"